 Employees enter an employment agreement with their firms.
 Part of that agreement is that, where necessary, they will succumb to the firm’s disciplinary code.

-But the law assumes the employee is weak and demands that the firm and its management behave fairly and proportionately.
-This places significant requirements on management to follow fair procedure and make fair decisions.
+But the law assumes the employee is weak and demands that the firm and its managers behave fairly and proportionately.
+This places significant requirements on managers to follow fair procedure and make fair decisions.

 Disciplinary meetings are not courts of law.
 Decisions are made based on ‘reasonable belief’ that events occurred.
 Disciplinary meetings have a special format but they are part of good management.
-They must be conducted by the line manager with support from an HR consultant or HR Manager.
+They must be conducted by the immedicate line manager with support from an HR consultant or HR Manager.
 And the employee alleged to have breached the firm’s disciplinary code can often be accompanied.
+If the disciplining manager doesn't have the competence to conduct the disciplnary, he or she whould be trained and suported, not replaced.

 Disciplinary management is unpleasant for managers.
 But it is an essential element of their job, used when normal management fails, to effect the necessary corrective action.

 The key to successful disciplinary management is process.
 Alleged offences must be investigated correctly.
 Meetings must be called correctly, with exactly the right language used in communications.
 Meetings must be run exactly right.
-The firm’s procedures must be followed.
+The firm’s procedures must be followed - and if there are no procedures, the ACAS guidelines should be used.
 The firm’s procedures must comply with current employment law and codes of practice.
-And management must behave proportionately and fairly.
+And managers must behave proportionately and fairly.

 Failure in any aspect places the firm at risk of successful tribunal claim by the employee and substantial financial award made against the firm.